 Echo Mountain permits uphill traffic with limited restrictions.
 However, there are guidelines that all uphill users must follow to promote safety and to minimize conflicts between mountain operations including but not limited to: grooming operations, snowmobile traffic, other vehicles, downhill skiers/riders, and any other activities that might be taking place at any time on the mountain, day and night.

 Uphill access is an activity that Echo Mountain supports in the interest of increasing the enjoyment of the snow sports industry.
 Echo Mountain thanks users in advance for your cooperation in following these guidelines which enhance enjoyment of the mountain experience.

 Uphill users are considered skiers under the Colorado Ski Safety Act and are required to adhere to the laws stated in the act and the specific items located within the skier’s responsibility code.
 The Colorado Skier Safety Act is available to all online.

 - The uphill access ticket is available at the guest service desk during normal business operating hours.

-- Season pass holders may add Uphill Access to their current Echo Ski and Snowboard Season Pass for $50. *2018-2019 Season Pass holders may obtain an Uphill Access at no cost for the remainder of the 2018-2019 season.
+Season pass holders may add Uphill Access to their current Echo Ski and Snowboard Season Pass for $50.
+Non-Season Pass holders can purchase an Uphill Access season’s pass for $99.